t-scott/Tutorials/BASH_TIPS.md

 # How to clean up bash variables
+This is here because I don't like regex.
+I don't like it because I'm bad at it.

 Say you have a list of files, and you'd like to use part of their file names in a process--perhaps to name the output files.

 Here's a great tutorial written by Dennis Williamson on Stack Overflow: